davidsneighbour/kollitsch.dev/README.md

 ## License

-This website's written `content` is licensed under the [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/).
-In addition, the underlying `source code` used to format and display that content is licensed under the [MIT License](LICENSE-MIT.md).
+This website's written `content` (everything in the `content` directory) is licensed under the [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+Everything else is licensed under the [MIT License](LICENSE-MIT.md).

 While this repository is available publicly, all `content` is subject to copyright and may not be re-used or copied into other website projects.
 The `content` is everything in this site's `content` folder or documentation and code.
 Other parts of this project, like `assets` and `layouts`, are available for educational use and can be copied to your projects.
 You **MUST NOT** re-use the full (complete) theme, but you **MAY** use parts and principles of it.

-TBD: note about fonts that might be licensed
+There will be fonts within this theme that are licensed to me personally.
+This will be indicated by README.md files within those font folders.
+Do not use those fonts for your own use without having a license.

 Long story short: go and create something by yourself, and if you want to know how a feature on this website was realized, feel free to have a look or [ask](https://github.com/davidsneighbour/kollitsch.dev/discussions/new?category=questions).